 This unit examines significant movements for change in the 20th century that led to change in society, including people's attitudes and circumstances.
-Specifically students will undertake an investigation into Nazism in Germany (1918-1945).
+Specifically, students will undertake an investigation into Nazism in Germany (1918-1945).

-Archeologist, Anthropologist, Advertising, Author, Historian, Journalist, Police Officer, Politician, Psychologist, Public Relations, Public Servant, Social Worker, Teacher.
+Archaeologist, Anthropologist, Advertising, Author, Historian, Journalist, Police Officer, Politician, Psychologist, Public Relations, Public Servant, Social Worker, Teacher, Writer.

-MUSIC: CONTEMPORARY MUSIC
+MUSIC: CONTEMPORARY MUSIC (ATAR)

-PREREQUISITE - Grade A in Year 10 Specialist Music and Grade C in Year 10 English General; extra-curricular Music lessons
+PREREQUISITE - Grade A in Year 10 Specialist Music and Grade C in Year 10 English General; additional extra-curricular Music lessons are required

-The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills and understanding, and creative and expressive potential, through the genre of Contemporary/Popular Music.
+The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills, understanding, creative and expressive potential, through the genre of Contemporary/Popular Music.
 The course consists of a written component, incorporating aural skills, theory and composition, cultural and historical analysis; and a practical component focused on solo and group performance opportunities.
-The practical component can be delivered in a different context, independent of the written component, and students can choose to perform on an instrument or voice and/or submit a composition portfolio.
+The practical component can be delivered in a different context (such as Music Theatre or Jazz), independent of the written component, and students can choose to perform on an instrument or voice focusing on this different context.
 Students are required to have two weekly instrumental lessons to assist with the practical component of the course, incorporating technical requirements and repertoire preparation.